davidmoten/as-none-before/README.md

 I doubt this project will go anywhere much as I'm not familiar enough with ASN.1.
 Still fun to have a look at.

+My fifty cents about x420 is that it's pretty over the top compared to say SMTP but is pretty thorough.
+Given how long it's been around you'd think that the full gamut of open source tools (many languages and platforms)  would be out there to implement it.
+Certainly would have been an obstacle to adoption.
+Old thinking eh.

 Status: *in development*